 - Editing the Canva images you created in Buffer

-📝 The Canva integration is not yet available in Buffer’s mobile apps (iOS or Android) or in the calendar feature.
-Where will you find it?
-While the screenshots below all show how Canva works within your queue, you'll also find the Canva integration within your Buffer Stories tab for your Instagram business profiles. 🎉
+📝 The Canva integration is not yet available in Buffer’s mobile apps (iOS or Android).
+While the screenshots below all show how Canva works within your queue, you'll also find the integration within the Calendar and Ideas composers. 🎉

 Enabling Buffer’s Canva integration